gethomepage/homepage/docs/widgets/services/suwayomi.md

 all supported fields shown in example yaml, though a max of 4 will show at one time.
-The default fields are download, nondownload, read and unread. username and password are available if you have basic auth setup for Suwayomi.
+The default fields are download, nondownload, read and unread. category defaults to "all" if left unset or set to not a number. username and password are available if you have basic auth setup for Suwayomi.

 ```yaml